 A well-executed SEO competitor analysis reveals the keywords your competitors are ranking for, their content strategy, backlink sources, and technical strengths or weaknesses.
 These insights help you refine your own SaaS SEO approach to outperform them in search.

-An SEO competitor analysis for SaaS involves assessing competing websites to uncover their SEO strategies and tactics.
+An SEO competitor analysis for SaaS involves systematically assessing competing SaaS websites to understand their SEO strategies, tactics, and market positioning.
 The process allows you to benchmark your own SEO performance against your rivals.
 You can pinpoint their strengths and weaknesses to help inform your own strategy.

 • Keyword gaps (where you’re not ranking but they are)